ThaNico/HistoricTimes/README.md

 - For production : deployment via gunicorn on heroku [cf this awesome guide](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment)

 ## Ideas, future development
+> Note: I'm not maintaining the app, it was a small project for fun but here are some ideas
 - Web app translation + allow multiple labels for translation
 - Have a "load more" button or pagination
 - Upvote events (needs to be safe and that would require accounts)